robdevops/finbot/README.md

     * 🔴 market closed
     * 🟠 pre/post-market
     * 🟢 normal trading
 * The emoji grid indicates the directional change in the company earnings and revenue for each reporting period.
-Additionally, a red arrow indicates the absolute earnings was negative:
+A red arrow indicates the absolute earnings was negative:
     * 🔼 earnings/revenue increased from the previous period
     * 🔽 earnings/revenue decreased from the previous period
+    * 🔺 earnings increased from the previous period but remained negative
     * 🔻 earnings decreased from the previous period and was negative
-    * 🔺 earnings increased from the previous period but remained negative
     * ▪ earnings/revenue matched the previous period
 * Using the example screenshot above, the company reported:
     * 🔼🔼🔼 revenue increased in all of the past three quarters